eigencat/eigenjosh_blog/eigenjosh/content/posts/A Brief Introduction to Fourier Series/index.md

 {{< figure src="sine.svg" title="$\sin(x)$" >}}
 {{< figure src="sine2.svg" title="$\sin(2x)$" >}}

 Given these simple curves alone, you can determine the frequency of each.
 But what if we have something more complicated?
-What if we had these two waves added together?
-{{< figure src="sine_add.svg" title="$\sin(x) + \sin(2x)$" >}}
+{{< figure src="sine_add.svg" title="A mystery wave" >}}

-This composite wave is still periodic like the individual sine waves, so you could certainly pick out a frequency.
-But what if we wanted to find out the individual frequencies of the sines that make up this wave?
-How would you extract that information if you didn't have the formula already?
+This wave is still periodic like the sine waves we saw before, so we could certainly pick out a frequency.
+But what if I told you that this wave is actually a composite wave made by combining multiple sine waves?
+How would you go about finding out which sine building blocks were used to create this wave?

 The tool that we'll use to decompose this wave into its components is the **Fourier Transform**.
 It will be able to take the composite wave from above and break it down to tell us exactly the frequencies and amplitudes of the individual sine waves that construct it!

+{{< admonition warning "Spoiler" false >}}
+This composite wave is just $\sin(x) + \sin(2x)$.
+{{< /admonition >}}

 ## The Series
 Before we can get to the Fourier transform, we must first discuss the **Fourier Series**.
 A Fourier series is a sum of sine and cosine functions that allows us to approximate any periodic function.